wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 <div class="caption"><strong>Figure 1:</strong> Example distributed computing platform.</div>

 The site in the bottom-left corner is where the user who wishes to execute the workflow resides.
-That user has only some personal computing device, like a laptop computer, on which workflow data is not stored and workflow computation is not performed.
+That user has only some personal computing device, like a laptop computer.
+No workflow data is stored and no workflow computation is performed  on this computer; it is only used to orchestrate the workflow execution remotely.
-Instead, all workflow data is stored on a remote storage site (top center), and all workflow computation is performed on a remove compute site (top right).  **So workflow data has to flow back and forth between the storage site and the compute site**.
+All workflow data is stored on a remote storage site (top center), and all workflow computation is performed on a remote compute site (top right).  **So workflow data has to flow back and forth between the storage site and the compute site**.
 This is because, for now, the compute site has no persistent storage.

-The storage site simply hosts a disk with  500 MB/sec read/write bandwidth, and uses a 100 MB buffer when being accessed remotely (see the [Pipelining tab of the Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/pipelining)).
-It is connected to the compute site via a wire-area network link with 100 MB/sec bandwidth and 10 millisecond latency.
+The storage site simply hosts a disk with  500 MB/sec read/write bandwidth, and uses a 1 MB buffer when being accessed remotely (see the [Pipelining tab of the Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/pipelining)).
+It is connected to the compute site via a wide-area network link (in fact it's likely a multi-link network path, but let's keep this simple and assume a single link).
+This link has 100 MB/sec bandwidth and 10 millisecond latency.

 Let's now look deeper into the setup of the compute site.
 This site hosts several computers, each of them with some RAM capacity and multiple cores, and each of them